 No one knows exactly what causes a baby to pass away in their sleep.
 The best we can do is try and make their sleep environment as safe as we can by using natural fibres in their bedding and ensuring there are no toys or loose blankets in the sleeping space.
 Unfortunately there is a bit of a myth out there that swaddles stop the startle reflex which is the thing that wakes babies up and keeps them breathing, and yes, swaddles do minimise the startle reflex, but, ending their sleep cycle is the thing that brings a baby to the surface sleep-wise.
 The startle reflex happens as a result of this, not instead of it.
 Your baby is still going to rouse between sleep cycles as they enter periods of lighter and deeper sleep and this in itself causes them to fluctuate their breathing.

 Where you do need to be careful with swaddles and SUDI is once your baby starts rolling.
 If your baby is on the move you have to unswaddle them or use something like a Safe T Sleep, which is a wrap that secures your swaddled baby in place so they can't roll over.
 A baby who is rolling can easily get stuck on their tummy and, if swaddled, won't be able to wiggle free.

 As long as you're swaddling your baby properly and not too tight around their hips, your baby will be fine.
 Fitted swaddles like the Love to Dream, Ergo Pouch and Miracle Blanket are all designed to keep your baby's hips safe when swaddled.

-If you need a hand getting better naps happening with your little one, or troubleshooting tricky patches like losing the swaddle, with our Sleep Programs you can access not only our world-leading information, but also our exclusive customer support group.
-Just click here to get started.
+If you need a hand getting better naps happening with your little one, or troubleshooting tricky patches like losing the swaddle, with our Little Ones App you can access not only our world-leading information, but also our exclusive customer support group.